New Racist Forms of the 21st Century

 The Internet affords white supremacist organizations unparalleled opportunities to publicize their beliefs.
 According to the Southern Poverty Law Center, there are more than 500 racist and neo-Nazi groups in the United States. (http://www.splcenter.org/) Don Black, a former Grand Dragon of the Ku Klux Klan, established the first racist site on the World Wide Web, Stormfront, in 1995.
 Stormfront added a page counter on March 27, 1995.
 On December 17, 2000, the counter showed 3,577,849 hits (visits to the site).4 "We are simply a White pride site," he said.
 "We believe White people have the right to promote their interests and their values and their heritage just as other races have the same rights" (Marriott, 1999).
 Black said that, before the Internet, people who shared white power beliefs had to use leaflets, small newspapers, and local rallies to spread their ideas.
 But today, he noted, a relatively inexpensive Web site can reach millions.
 He spends about $1,000 a month to operate Stormfront.
 Black's organization owns its own computer servers and is, therefore, not dependent on Internet service providers.
 Stormfront offers for sale "White Power" products, for example books, videos, and jewelry.

-Micetrap Distribution http://www.micetrap.net is another website which sells anti-black products.
+Micetrap Distribution http://www.micetrap.net was another website which sells anti-black products.
 In addition to white power flags, books, and videos of Skinhead musical concerts, this organization also sells remakes of old racist songs.
 A Johnny Rebel CD, for example, includes these songs, "Some Niggers Never Die," "Coon Town," "Cowboys & Niggers," "We Don't Want Niggers In Our Schools," and "Move Them Niggers North."
 This site added a counter on May 15, 1996.
 On December 16, 2000, the counter indicated 2,588,980 visits to the site.
 Heritage Front, which billed itself as "Canada's Largest Racialist Group," sold magazines, musical videos, books, and business cards over the Internet.
 Most white supremacist organizations sell merchandise, and much of this merchandise dehumanizes or belittles minorities, especially blacks and Jews.

 Tee-shirts with the words, "Ain't RACIST Just Never Met a NIGGER I liked," or "Martin Luther Coon" are found at many white power sites.
 Many of these sites also include "nigger jokes" and anti-black cartoons.5 These cartoons are vulgar and portray traditional anti-black stereotypes.
 The cartoons on these websites are often reproduced on posters.